CA

 Carbon-14 Decay

-Rafaella taught 11 days ago
+Rafaella taught about 2 months ago

 During their recent lesson, Rafaella and Andrew delved into the intricacies of shoulder anatomy.
 They thoroughly reviewed the bones, joints, and muscles crucial for shoulder movement and stabilization, with a particular focus on the rotator cuff muscles and their specific functions.
 Andrew actively engaged by practicing anatomical identification using the Bio Digital app, while Rafaella supported his learning by providing extra resources, such as a direct link to the app and materials designed to aid in memorizing anatomical names.